Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Top credit cards offers for teens

-There are a few options for credit cards for teens under the age of 18.
+Although you can’t independently get a credit card under 18 years old, there are a few credit card options for teens under the age of 18.
 Your teenager may be able to access the benefits of a credit card in the following ways:

 1. Sign up as an authorized user on an existing account.
 Some credit cards will allow your child to sign up as an authorized user on your account.